igorjunqueira2607/igorjunqueira2607/README.md

   I realized then that within this area there is a huge gap to grow professionally and reach a high level of personal satisfaction since I would be dealing with something that always interested me.
   <br />
   <br />
   In September 2021, right after graduating from FGV, I applied and was selected for the Trybe Full-Stack development course.
-Since then, I have exponentially accumulated knowledge from basic Web Development fundamentals, through Front-End development, Back-End development (<strong>in progress</strong>), to an introduction to computer science.</p></i>
+Since then, I have exponentially accumulated knowledge from basic Web Development fundamentals, through Front-End development, Back-End development, to an introduction to computer science.</p></i>
   <hr  width="100%"/>

   <h3>Linguagens e Ferramentas / Languages and Tools:</h3>